sleepyOwl14/proximax-bc-docs/docs/getting-started/what-is-proximax-blockchain-layer.md

 ![Public Private Blockchain](/img/public-private-blockchain.png "Public Private Blockchain")

-ProximaX provides both a decentralized, open and self-sustaining **public blockchain** that can be used by anyone – as well as a **permissioned/private blockchain solution** that can be provisioned specifically for your use on your servers when speed and privacy are the priority.
+ProximaX Sirius Chain provides both a decentralized, open and self-sustaining **public blockchain** that can be used by anyone – as well as a **permissioned/private blockchain solution** that can be provisioned specifically for your use on your servers when speed and privacy are the priority.